sodafoundation/documentation/readthedocs/starterguides/developerguides/Orchestration_Developer_Guide.md

 Workflows are series of actions definitions put into a YAML file.

 ### There are three major steps involved:
-    a) All workflows goes into the 'opensds' namespace of the StackStorm pack, i.e. /opt/stackstorm/packs/opensds/actions/workflows/ dir
+    a) All workflows goes into the 'opensds' namespace of the StackStorm pack, i.e. /opt/stackstorm/packs/opensds/actions/workflows/ directory
     b) The corresponding actions are defined in a YAML file in the same namespace, i.e. /opt/stckstorm/packs/opensds/actions
     c) For every action there is corresponding runner.
 These runners can be written in shell/python.
 The action YAML should specify the runner type.